2011 Frankfurt Airport shooting: Perpetrator

 According to German authorities, Uka confessed to the killings when interrogated after the shooting.
-Uka's lawyer said that the motivation for the shooting was a video on YouTube, which showed US soldiers raping Iraqi Muslim women.
+Uka's lawyer said that the motivation for the shooting was a video on YouTube, which showed U.S. soldiers raping Iraqi Muslim women.
 Uka was convinced that the video was genuine, but it was in fact a clip taken from Redacted, an American film based on the Mahmudiyah massacre.
 On the internet, Uka posted on several Islamist forums, later claiming that through the content and the discussions in these forums, he came to believe that his fellow Muslims were in global war with the United States.
-Uka was also influenced by jihadist nasheed, including nasheed made by Abou Maleeq, who would later join the Islamic State.
+Uka was also influenced by jihadist nasheeds, including a nasheed made by Abou Maleeq, who would later join the Islamic State.

 Trial and sentence

 During Uka's trial, his defence lawyer described him as a non-typical violent criminal who is neither religiously motivated nor an Islamist terrorist, while the Attorney General of Germany named Uka as a single perpetrator, which was applied for a sentence of life imprisonment plus a finding of "exceptional gravity of guilt".

 On 10 February 2012, the Hessian State Superior Court (Oberlandesgericht Frankfurt am Main) sentenced Uka to life imprisonment for two counts of murder and three counts of attempted murder with the determination of an "exceptional gravity of guilt", which means that he will not be eligible for parole after having served fifteen years.
 Because he was sentenced to more than three years imprisonment, he will be deported to Kosovo after having served his sentence as he does not hold German citizenship.